 The wonderful Italian grape, Sangiovese, is one of the oldest known varieties in the world.
 Its beauty lies in its ability to produce wines that are highly concentrated in flavour yet have a lighter, more approachable structure than Cabernet or Shiraz.
-The 2014 Sangiovese is a perfect example of this accessible, ready to drink style.
+This Sangiovese is a perfect example of this accessible, ready to drink style.

 The grapes used in our Sangiovese were grown on a southwest-facing slope in the Broke-Fordwich sub region of the Hunter Valley.
 The vineyard lies at the foot of the sandstone cliffs on free draining 'mountain wash' soil.
 An open canopy and an excellent aspect created perfect conditions for steady ripening and brilliant colour development.

-Our 2014 Sangiovese is imbued with sweet cherry and leather tones and loaded with fabulous smoky chocolate and mushroom characters.
+This Sangiovese is imbued with sweet cherry and leather tones and loaded with fabulous smoky chocolate and mushroom characters.
 The savoury tannins and complex fruit characters make this an ideal food wine.
 Great with any tomato based dishes.